24 Comments

 Expand full comment

-Feb 1, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 Expand full comment

-Jan 31, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 I've never even heard of a Sora Rail let alone seen or identified one.
 I'm very glad there are people that know the names of these creatures and where to find them.
 I'll consider myself a bit more enlightened by reading today's post.
 I'll have to assign my own name to the creature if I ever see one as I surely won't remember.